 The Rio Grande pueblos were in turmoil after the success of the Pueblo Revolt of 1680.
-That turmoil was aggravated every time the Spanish came back, and they came back in 1681, 1688 and 1692, each time attacking and burning the pueblo of Sandia.
+That turmoil was aggravated every time the Spanish came back, and they came back in 1681, 1682, 1684, 1688 and 1692, each time attacking and burning the pueblo of Sandia.
 It didn't help either that the other pueblos assumed that the Sandias had been friends of the Spanish because the Spanish stopped at Sandia in their retreat from Santa Fe in 1680.
 Of course, as the Spanish retreated from New Mexico, they took prisoners and loot and burned the pueblos as they were passing through.

 It was pretty customary in those days for long journeys to be made between known water sources.
 Sometimes a group would stop for months, planting and harvesting a crop before moving on.
 Sometimes that stop might be for several years, and they'd build some kind of structure on the spot.
-Sometimes pregnant women would layover at a pueblo along the way, until they were ready to travel again.
-Sometimes the ritual specialists accompanying a clan migration might be invited to stay somewhere else along the way.
+Sometimes pregnant women would layover at a pueblo along the way until they were ready to travel again.
+Sometimes the ritual specialists accompanying a clan migration might be invited to stay somewhere along the way, too.

 A big question that comes up in this is what happened to those Payupki potters who made the journey back to the Rio Grande?
 Those journeys didn't take years.
 Led back to the environs of Albuquerque by the Franciscan fathers, they were over in a couple months.
 And then it was years before either Isleta or Sandia Pueblo were safe to inhabit again.
 Neither Sandia nor Isleta pottery has reached that quality or plethora of designs and styles since.